 Most businesses liken digital transformation to taking a spoonful of medicine.
 It has to be done but often doesn’t taste good going down.
 However, digital transformation, while a necessity to staying competitive, can have less bark than bite with the right tools at your disposal.

-An IDC study found that global spending related to digital experiences is set to reach $1.7 trillion in 2019.
+found that global spending related to digital experiences is set to reach $1.7 trillion in 2019.
 The problem is that companies are spending heavily on digital transformation, but not getting results.
 More than half of those polled in the study (59%) identified as stuck in an early stage of maturation and struggling to move forward.
 It’s digital or die, but the path to get there can be complex and challenging.

 The C-suite sets top-down goals, and the IT team is often left to execute -- transforming application and network stacks to meet the new objectives or initiatives which range from cloud migration to integrating omnichannel into the user experience to introducing DevOps processes and toolsets.
 Sometimes there is a disconnect about what is required and what needs to be done.